UniqueNetwork/unique-docs/source/jsapi.rst

 **Description**

 Enable the white list for a contract.
-If enabled, only addresses added to the white list with `addToContractWhiteList`_ (as well as the contract owner) will be able to call this smart contract.
+If enabled, only addresses added to the white list with `addToContractWhiteList-ink`_ (as well as the contract owner) will be able to call this smart contract.
 If disabled, all addresses can call this smart contract.

 **Permissions**